-My friends and I had experienced such a volume of bad luck and misfortune in the last year that I found myself asking aloud, multiple times, if we were cursed.
+My friends and I had experienced such a run of misfortune that I found myself asking aloud if we were cursed.
 What started as a joke had turned into a somewhat serious question.

 Getting to Aruba

 Many people hop off to stretch their legs, look around the shops and then get back on the ship.
 But there is so much more to Aruba, and you could easily spend weeks here.